-- Suspicious objects that should be reported to an adult in charge or 9-1-1 - The difference between toys and dangerous objects, including actual weapons
+- Items that could cause harm to them or other people - Suspicious objects that should be reported to an adult in charge or 9-1-1 - The difference between toys and dangerous objects, including actual weapons

-POLICE SCRIPT: "We're going to now learn about dangerous objects around us.
+Suggested Script: "We're going to now learn about dangerous objects around us.
 Dangerous objects like weapons, knives, medicine, matches and needles are never to be played with.
 They could really hurt you or someone else.
 You could end up in the hospital with a serious injury.
 If you SEE a weapon, get far away from it and tell a trusted adult, a police officer or call 9-1-1.
 Don't touch it!